bbhitec/bbhitec.github.io/README.md

 # vnikolin.com - Personal Landing Page

 A clean personal landing page with a quick intro, quick resume and a pleasant projects display.<br>
-Using the bare-bones approach to make an efficient and lightweight landing page.
+Using the bare-bones approach to make the page as lightweight as possible.

 ## Gains